prototypefund/reproducible-website/_events/paris2018/report.md

 Not all projects have buildinfo files

-are .buildinfo files without inary checksums useless?
+Are .buildinfo files without binary checksums useless?
 (Archlinux has those)

-is it enough / useful if rebuilders publish a stripped down version of .buildinfo files?
+Is it enough / useful if rebuilders publish a stripped down version of .buildinfo files?

 Current Debian .buildinfo files are unreproducible